CarolineJeandat/projet_morse/README.md

-DOCUMENTATION UTILISATEUR :
+# USER DOCUMENTATION :

-L'algorithme permet de traduire un texte en français en Morse, sur un fichier audio .wav, et inversement.
-Le texte en français peut être entré via un fichier .txt, ou directement en le saisissant sur le clavier.
+The algorithm enables written text to be translated into Morse code on a .wav audio file, and vice versa.
+Written text can be entered via a .txt file, or directly from the keyboard.

-Attention : tous les caractères ne sont pas disponibles.
-Les caractères autorisés sont : les lettres de l'alphabet latin, en majuscule et en minuscule ; les chiffres de 0 à 9 ; les caractères de ponctuation suivants : . , ? ! / ( ) : ; -
+Please note that not all characters are available.
+Allowed characters are: letters of the Latin alphabet, upper and lower case; numbers from 0 to 9; the following punctuation characters: . , ? ! / ( ) : ; -
-On notera notamment que les lettres avec accent, le ç, l'apostrophe et les guillemets ne sont pas disponibles.
+Note that letters with accents, ç, apostrophes and quotation marks are not available.

-Lorsque le terminal demande de saisir le nom d'un fichier, entrer un fichier sous le format indiqué (.txt ou .wav), sans préciser .txt ou .wav à la fin du nom du fichier (entrer "nom_fichier" et pas "nom_fichier.txt").
+When the terminal asks you to enter a file name, enter a file in the indicated format (.txt or .wav), without specifying .txt or .wav at the end of the file name (enter "file_name" and not "file_name.txt").

-Ce dossier comporte 2 fichiers audio .wav test, et 5 fichiers test .txt (leur traduction en audio morse n'a pas été ajoutée dans ce dossier car ils sont trop volumineux).
+This folder contains 2 test .wav audio files, and 5 test .txt files (their translation into Morse code audio has not been added to this folder as they are too large).

-Un Makefile permet la compilation des différentes fonctions.
+A Makefile is used to compile the various functions.